wp-plugins/display-featured-image-genesis/readme.txt

 2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
-= 1.4.1 =
+= 1.4.2 =
-bugfix: correctly added post type support for excerpts to pages
+New Feature (1.4.0): Default Featured Image.
+Bugfixes in 1.4.2

 == Changelog ==

+= 1.4.2 =
+* bugfix: titles fixed for Genesis Blog Template

 = 1.4.1 =
 * bugfix: correctly added post type support for excerpts to pages